TherealWillG/Goodman_Will_Final2023/README.md

 ### Dependencies

 Requires pygame and python to run.
+Tested on Windows 11

 ### Installing